sing-group/seda/seda-docs/source/operations.rst

 This operation applies the following algorithm to merge sequences:

-1. Use the first sequence as reference sequence.
+1. Take the first sequence as the reference sequence.
-2. Compare the reference sequence to the rest of sequences.
+2. Compare the reference sequence with the rest of sequences.
 For each pair of sequences, check if there is an overlapping of bases of at least the minimum size specified.
 This overlapping is searched at the beginning of the reference sequence and at the ending of the sequence being compared.

   a)	If an overlapping is found, merge the two sequences.
 The merged sequences are removed from the set of sequences and the new one is added.
 Return to step 1.
   b)	If an overlapping is not found between the first reference sequence and the rest of sequences, then step 2 is repeated for the rest of sequences repeatedly.